Board of Governors of the Federal Reserve System

 2 Customer Due Diligence Requirements for Financial Institutions, 81 FR 29398 (May 2016); see also 31 CFR Parts 1010, 1020, 1023, 1024, and 1026.

-4 See U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) Fact Sheet: Provision of Humanitarian Assistance and Trade to Combat COVID-19 (opens new window) (April 16, 2020).
-See also OFAC Encourages Persons to Communicate OFAC Compliance Concerns Related to the Coronavirus Disease 2019 (COVID-19) (opens new window) (April 20, 2020) and U.S. Department of the Treasury’s Press Release: Treasury Underscores Commitment to Global Flow of Humanitarian Aid in Face of Covid-19 Pandemic (opens new window) (April 9, 2020).
+4 See U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) Fact Sheet: Provision of Humanitarian Assistance and Trade to Combat COVID-19 (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)
+(April 16, 2020).
+See also OFAC Encourages Persons to Communicate OFAC Compliance Concerns Related to the Coronavirus Disease 2019 (COVID-19) (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)
+(April 20, 2020) and U.S. Department of the Treasury’s Press Release: Treasury Underscores Commitment to Global Flow of Humanitarian Aid in Face of Covid-19 Pandemic (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)
+(April 9, 2020).

-5 See FinCEN Advisory to Financial Institutions Regarding Disaster-Related Fraud (opens new window) (October 31, 2017).
+5 See FinCEN Advisory to Financial Institutions Regarding Disaster-Related Fraud (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)
+(October 31, 2017).

 6 12 CFR 208.62, 211.5(k), 211.24(f), and 225.4(f) (Federal Reserve); 12 CFR 353 (FDIC); 12 CFR 748.1(c) (NCUA); 12 CFR 21.11 and 12 CFR 163.180 (OCC); and 31 CFR 1020.320 (FinCEN).